 Faculty and students in PLS are engaged in the examination and critique of today’s important and contested issues in education, including

-In addition to disciplinary core and research courses, you will pursue a program of study that includes courses in policymaking, education program evaluation and policy analysis, school law, leadership, educational innovation, implementation, and taking reforms to scale.
-In combination with courses in quantitative, qualitative and mixed research methods, students develop their research skills through a professional seminar and assistantships with faculty.
+In addition to disciplinary core and research courses, you will pursue a program of study that includes courses in policymaking, policy implementation, and program evaluation.

 Committed to professional service, our faculty are also members of editorial boards and advisory forums at the national, state and local levels.
-We also work directly with school systems, consulting on issues of staffing, instructional delivery, and governance.
+We also work directly with state and school systems, consulting on issues of staffing, instructional delivery, and governance.
+Students in the PLS program typically work alongside faculty to develop their research skills.

 Our graduates are postdoctoral fellows and faculty members at universities, analysts for government agencies and non-profit organizations, and leaders in research and advocacy firms in education.